 We know that the details matter too, so we’ll also think carefully about the music choice, the need for a voice over and the way the video is edited to evoke a particular response from the viewer.
 We’ll even help you launch the charity video when production is complete, for maximum shareability via social media.

 If you want to work with our Hertfordshire-based charity film production experts but are worried about the costs, don’t panic.
-We know financial resources are often tight so we quote very reasonably for the professional service we deliver – in fact the same goes for every project!
+We know financial resources are often tight so we quote very reasonably for the professional service we deliver to all our clients.

 The rationale for non profit sector videos is clear.
 According to a study conducted by the Center for Marketing Research at the University of Massachusetts, 97% of charities use video to communicate with their supporters.
 That’s perhaps because Forrester research found that video is 600% more effective than print and direct mail combined, and 1200% more likely to be shared than links and text!

-Why not watch some of our most recent charity videos, or explore the services we can provide to the third sector?
+Why not watch some of our charity video production work, or explore the services we can provide to charities and third sector organisations?